async-rs/async-std/docs/src/tutorial/index.md

 Nothing is as simple as a chat server, right?
 Not quite, chat servers already expose you to all the fun of asynchronous programming: how do you handle client connecting concurrently.
 How do handle them disconnecting?
-How do your distribute the massages?
+How do your distribute the messages?

 In this tutorial, we will show you how to write one in `async-std`.